joykangangi/Chatty/README.md

  Since compose is declarative, we have to maintain state of individual UI elements.
  State is anything that can change e.g. TextField (EditText).
  There are three ways to manage state:
- State Hoisting
+ State Hoisting,
- State Holders
+ Using State Holders and
- ViewModels
+ ViewModel